NonVisual Desktop Access

 NonVisual Desktop Access (NVDA) is a free and open-source, portable screen reader for Microsoft Windows.
 The project was started by Michael Curran in 2006.

 NVDA is programmed in Python.
-It currently works exclusively with accessibility APIs such as UI Automation, Microsoft Active Accessibility, IAccessible2 and the Java Access Bridge, rather than using specialized video drivers to "intercept" and interpret visual information.
+It utilizes accessibility APIs such as UI Automation, Microsoft Active Accessibility, IAccessible2 and Java Access Bridge, to access and present information to the user.
 It is licensed under the GNU General Public License version 2.